-The Big 5 Personality Test, also known as the Five-Factor Model or Big Five, is a self-report inventory that measures the five personality traits through five broad personality dimensions (so-called traits, IPIP Big-Five Factor Markers, Big Five).
+The Big 5 Personality Test, also known as the Five-Factor Model or Big Five Personality Test, is a self-report inventory that measures the five personality traits through five broad personality dimensions (so-called traits, IPIP Big-Five Factor Markers, Big Five).

 It is one of the most utilized personality models in academic psychology and is deemed the most scientific way of understanding the theory of personality and personality differences.

 It is supported by extensive statistical and research data, and it offers a proven method to measure people’s personality differences.